XML Sitemap Is Icing On The Cake for Your SEO

 Add A New Sitemap

 Click “Add a new sitemap” and enter your sitemap URL.
-And the end of the URL is all that needs to be submitted, not the domain portion of the URL.
+Only the end of the URL needs to be submitted, not the domain portion of the URL.
 As long as the file is stored on the domain matching the Search Console property.

 Let Google Verify It

-After all these steps, Google will check to see if the sitemap is found and can be read.
-And it may take some time, your sitemap may not be crawled right away.
+After all these steps, Google will check if the asitemap is found and can be read.
+Keep in mind that it may take some time, and your sitemap may not be crawled immediately.

 XML Sitemap issues